am225723/couplestherapy/replit.md

 10. Record and send Voice Memos to partner
 11. Use Connection Concierge to plan AI-generated date nights with connection tips
 12. Send and receive messages with therapist in real-time chat
+13. Plan events and dates together using shared calendar
-13. Receive therapist comments in real-time
+14. Receive therapist comments in real-time

 ### Therapist Journey
 1. Sign up → Profile set to role='therapist'